waydabber/BetterDisplay/README.md

 - Sometimes the created mirror might not be the main display (the display with the menu bar and the one where windows are located by default) or a created but invisible dummy becomes the main display which makes moving forward difficult.
 You can easily change any display or mirror set to be main by simply choosing `Settings` > `Set as main` under the display in the app menu.
 - If you find that your new dummy or dummy mirror is not located where you actually want it to be relative to your other displays, you can easily move around a display using `Settings` > `Move Next to ...` from the app menu.
 - You can configure both mirroring, main status, resolution and everything else in System Preferences the old fashioned way as well.
 If you are not using Pro, you actually need to do this.
 Follow the [this guide](https://github.com/waydabber/BetterDisplay/discussions/477) on how to do this.
-- If you really can't set up what you want, just hop over to the [BetterDisplay discord channel](https://discord.gg/aKe5yCWXSp) where you can lay out your problem and eventually we'll help you out! :)
+- If you really can't set up what you want, just hop over to the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp) where you can lay out your problem and eventually we'll help you out! :)
 </details>

 ## Discord channel